moeyass8/Correlation-Based-Feature-Selection-on-CSE-CIC-IDS2018-Dataset/README.md

 - the file will compute the merit of each set (you need to look at the algorithm at wikipedia to know how it computes the merit)
 - Best First Search is used to seach for feature set

-Along the processing the program will print the best feature sets, the last feature will be the most correlated set.
+Along the processing the program will print the best feature sets, the last feature set (when finish is printer) will be the most correlated set.